abhitabh-kumar/abhitabh-kumar/README.md

 - 👋 Hi, I’m @abhitabh-kumar
 - 👀 I’m interested in web and Android app development
-- 🌱 I’m currently pursuing B.tech from Nit Jalndhar
+- 🌱 currently, I’m pursuing B.tech from Nit Jalndhar
 - 🅰️ Portfolio : https://portfolio-7c348.web.app/
 - 📫 you can visit to my LinkedIn profile also : https://www.linkedin.com/in/abhitabh-kumar-pandey-18757a200
 <!---